 (10) Payment schedule

-(b) Once the project has been bid and the contractors have been awarded their contracts, the applicant shall notify the department of the contract amount and also certify that the construction contractor(s) selected was the lowest best bid.
-An initial award installment that equals fifteen per cent of the total project costs shall be forwarded to the applicant at that point.
-Additional installments shall be made to the applicant in accordance with project completion levels as follows:
+(a) Once the project has been bid and the contractors have been awarded their contracts, the applicant shall notify the department of the contract amount and also certify that the selected construction contractor(s) submitted the lowest best bid.
+An initial award installment that equals fifteen per cent of the total approved project costs shall be forwarded to the applicant at that point.
+Additional installments shall be made to the applicant in accordance with the construction project payment schedule contained in the appendix to this rule.

 (11) The final submission of receipts for payment shall include a letter from the contractor(s) certifying that the work has been completed in accordance with the approved application, the drawings and specifications, and contract documents; that prevailing wages have been paid during the project; and that affidavits of release of liens from all prime contractors on the project have been obtained.
 The applicant shall certify that it or its agent has inspected the work and that it complies with the approved application, the drawings and specifications, and all other contract documents.